When is the Festival?

 How do I get from the train station to the festival site?

 There will be a shuttle bus running between the train station and the festival site.
-Folks attending the festival will be sent a bus voucher and will be entitled to a return bus journey from the train station to the festival site (details about the bus vouchers will be confirmed shortly.)
+Folks attending the festival will be sent a bus voucher and will be entitled to one return bus journey from the train station to the festival site. you can book the vouchers here